 - Mediteranska kuhinja: Mediterranean cuisine

 - Zdrava hrana: healthy food

-It is always useful to do some research on the good local restaurants, however, if you feel like wandering around and suddenly feel hungry, have no worries, you can always look around the corner.
+It is always helpful to do some research on the good local restaurants; however, if you feel like wandering around and suddenly feel hungry, have no worries; you can always look around the corner.
 Or you can ask a local for a recommendation!

 How To Ask For A Local Recommendation

 Oprostite, ima li u blizini neki dobar riblji restoran? – Excuse me, is there any good fish restaurant around?
 Hear how it sounds here.

 Možete li preporučiti neki dobar lokalni restoran? – Can you recommend a good local restaurant?
 Hear how it sounds here.

 Getting There And Deciding What To Eat In Croatian

 Now that you’ve chosen your place to eat, let’s get your table and your menu.